pkgxdev/libpkgx/README.md

 tea has sensible rules for how packages are defined and installed so writing a port should be simple.

+We would love to explore how possible writing this in rust and then compiling to WASM for all other languages would be.
+Can you help?

 Open a [discussion] to start.

 [discussion]: https://github.com/orgs/teaxyz/discussions